1. Introduction to Semaglutide

 Diabetes Management

-People primarily prescribe semaglutide to manage Type 2 diabetes, a condition characterised by high blood sugar levels due to insulin resistance or insufficient insulin production.
-Traditional treatments often include oral medications, insulin therapy, and lifestyle modifications, but these approaches can sometimes be insufficient in achieving optimal glycaemic control.
+People primarily prescribe semaglutide to manage Type 2 diabetes, a condition characterized by high blood sugar levels due to insulin resistance or insufficient insulin production.
+Traditional treatments often include oral medications, insulin therapy, and lifestyle modifications, but these approaches can sometimes be insufficient in achieving optimal glycemic control.

 Compared to other GLP-1 receptor agonists and insulin therapies, semaglutide lowers HbA1c levels by a large amount in clinical trials.
 HbA1c levels are a key indicator of long-term blood glucose control.
 Patients using semaglutide have shown improved glycaemic control, reduced risk of hypoglycemia, and substantial weight loss.